 Agencies reported obligations for approximately 1,500 different contractors that provided telecommunications products and services each year during fiscal years 2014 through 2018.
 Ten of these contractors accounted for 52 percent of obligations for telecommunications contracts in fiscal year 2018.
 The top contractor received 10 percent of the total telecommunications obligations in fiscal year 2018, and was also one of the top three contractors in the preceding fiscal years.
 Figure 7 shows the top 10 telecommunications contractors' based on total obligations during fiscal years 2014 through 2018.

-Figure 7: Top Federal Telecommunications Contractors by Obligations-Fiscal Years 2014 through 2018 (in millions)
+Appendix III: Top Federal Telecommunications Contractors during Fiscal Years 2014 through 2018